NemeanLion42/fritter-backend/README.md

 **Returns**

-- A set of freets that the user indicated by userId has indicated interest in
+- An array of freets that the user indicated by userId has indicated interest in
-- A set of freets that the user indicated by userId has indicated disinterest in
+- An array of freets that the user indicated by userId has indicated disinterest in

 **Throws**